Originally Published November 2021 By STEVE HOUSER (Edited August 2022)

 Prior to the land becoming a city park, previous owners included the Dr. Daniel Rowlett Family, the Colonel Landon W. Oglesby Family, the William T. Land Family, William D. Prince, and the Claude C. Albritton Family.
 The Land Family used the timber on the property for their west Plano farm, but somehow the Bur Oak tree was spared.

 Ownership of the site passed through many hands over time.
-Many of these families helped to build and develop Plano and North Texas.
+Several of these families helped to build and develop Plano and North Texas.
 Among them is The Rowlett Family, for whom Rowlett Creek and the city of Rowlett are named for, and William Sachse, for whom the town of Sachse is named for.
 The Colonel Landon W. Oglesby Family owned a general store in downtown Plano.

 Trees have always played an important role in this area.
 Early settlers often chose their locations with water and timber in mind; therefore, many people settled along Rowlett Creek.
 One of the previous property owners, William Prince, also loved trees and was the first in the area to hand graft paper shell Pecan buds onto the native Pecan trees, grafting over 1,000 Pecan trees along with his son, Dexter.
 For many years, people would come to the William Prince property to gather pecans and thousands of pounds of paper shell pecans were harvested.
 People still enjoy coming to Bob Woodruff Park in the fall to gather pecans.